-The mission of the McKendree University honors program is to foster a unique community of intellectually curious critical thinkers and global citizens.
+Description of Honors Program: The mission of the McKendree University Honors Program is to foster a unique community of intellectually curious critical thinkers and global citizens.

-The honors program offers academically talented students on the Lebanon campus a qualitatively different educational experience.
+The Honors Program offers academically talented students on the Lebanon campus a qualitatively different educational experience.
 Specifically, the program provides students an opportunity both to explore a wide range of disciplines in depth and to complete an independent research project developed in conjunction with a faculty mentor.

-The honors experience provides a number of benefits to students, including: participation in six general education honors classes filled only with other honors students; the opportunity to enroll in seminar courses mutually designed by faculty and honors students; development of a senior thesis with a faculty mentor and presentation to the campus community; and a competitive advantage for students interested in graduate school, medical school, or law school.
+The Honors experience provides a number of benefits to students, including participation in general education honors classes filled only with other honors students; the opportunity to enroll in seminar courses mutually designed by faculty and honors students; development of research projects culminating in a senior thesis with a faculty mentor and presentation to the campus community; and a competitive advantage for students interested in graduate school, medical school, or law school.